 - How can I minimise my impact on the environment?

-- Can I throw biodegradable nappies into the campsite toilets?
+- Can I throw biodegradable nappies or sanitary products into the campsite toilets?

 - Can I take a bike, ride a horse or take a pack animal on the Track?

 - Can I walk the Track with a hiking trailer?

 - Can I take my dog on the Track?

 - Are assistance dogs permitted on the Bibbulmun Track?

 - Do I need to take a tent on the Track?